 - Monitoring and Oversight: Our five-part system is only good if we maintain it.
 Currently, Rev. Dr. Josh Stewart (Associate Pastor for Youth) serves as the Administrator of the Children and Youth Protection Policy.
 He is responsible for monitoring and oversight and ensures that we follow our screening process, maintaining our background checks, and working to make sure our policies and procedures are being followed.
 The Administrator of this policy does so under the supervision of the Moderator of Session, Rev. Dr. Michael Waschevski.

 We appreciate our volunteers at FPC and all they do to keep our children and youth safe.
-If you have questions, please don't hesitate to contact Michael Waschevski, Associate Pastor, at 817.335.1231, ext.
-229 or by .
+If you have questions, please don't hesitate to contact Ann Nielsen, Director of Children and Family Ministries, at 817.335.1231, ext.
+232.